FRCTeam3255/FRC-Java-Tutorial/Docs_Source/docs/programming/autonomous.md

   - You may also need to check if your **encoder** is working, if there are inversions, or if you are using the **getEncoderCount** method instead of the **getEncoderDistanceMethod**
 - If your robot doesn't move make sure you typed in the **RobotPreference** names exactly or check your talon IDs/Connection
 - If nothing happens after your robot is finished driving check your **autoDelay** preference and whether your **Shooter piston** is already actuated or if your solenoids are working
-- Reading the **autoStatus** window will be helpful in knowing where your autonomous stopped working